 Thanks for visiting.

 New posts and ideas are being added, so please subscribe for the latest update.

-Occasionally, politicians and their supporters will depart from their scripts and say something resembling the truth about their motivations, tactics and rationale.
+Occasionally, politicians and their supporters will say something resembling the truth about their motivations, tactics and rationale.
 Here are a few examples of “saying the quiet part out loud” – I’ll add to this list.

 - Pro-Trump lawyer says ‘no reasonable person’ would believe her election lies